aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-pages/delete-pages/_index.md

 ## Delete Page from PDF File

-1. Call the delete method and specify the page’s index
+1. Call the delete method and specify the page's index
 1. Call the save method to save the updated PDF file The following code snippet shows how to delete a particular page from the PDF file using PHP.